Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 \begin{prop} \begin{compactenum}[$(1)$] \item Let $L$ be a geometric line of a Lie incidence geometry $\Gamma$ of type $\mathsf{B}_{n,j}$, $1\leq j\leq n$.
 Then $L$ is either a line of $\Gamma$, or $j\neq n$, $\Gamma$ is the $j$-Grassmannian of a symplectic polar space $\Delta$, there exists a singular subspace $U$ of dimension $j-2$ of $\Delta$, and $L$ corresponds to a hyperbolic line of $\Res_\Delta(U)$, or $j=n$, all symps of $\Gamma$ are symplectic polar spaces of rank~$2$, and $L$ is a hyperbolic line in a symp.

 \item Let $T$ be a round-up triple of points of a Lie incidence geometry $\Gamma$ of type $\mathsf{B}_{n,j}$, $1\leq j\leq n$, and let $\Delta$ be the associated polar space.
-Then $L$ is either contained in a line of $\Gamma$, or $j\neq n$, there exists a singular subspace $U$ of $\Delta$ of dimension $j-2$, and $T$ is contained in a hyperbolic line of $\Res_\Delta(U)$, or $j=n$, and $L$ is contained in a hyperbolic line of a symp of $\Gamma$. \item Let $T$ be a set of at most $q+1$ vertices of type $j$ in a finite (thick) building $\Delta$ of type $\mathsf{B}_n$, $j\leq n-1$, $n\geq 3$, such that each panel of cotype $j$ is contained in exactly $q+1$ chambers.
+Then $T$ is either contained in a line of $\Gamma$, or $j\neq n$, there exists a singular subspace $U$ of $\Delta$ of dimension $j-2$, and $T$ is contained in a hyperbolic line of $\Res_\Delta(U)$, or $j=n$, and $L$ is contained in a hyperbolic line of a symp of $\Gamma$. \item Let $T$ be a set of at most $q+1$ vertices of type $j$ in a finite (thick) building $\Delta$ of type $\mathsf{B}_n$, $1\leq j\leq n$, $n\geq 3$, such that each panel of cotype $j$ is contained in exactly $q+1$ chambers.
 Suppose no vertex of $\Delta$ is opposite all members of $T$.
-Then $T$ is either a geometric line in the corresponding Lie incidence geometry of type $\mathsf{B}_{n,j}$, or $\Delta$ has a rank~$2$ residue corresponding to a generalised quadrangle with order $(\sqrt{q},q)$, and $T$ is a spread in a subquadrangle $\Gamma'$ of order $(\sqrt{q},\sqrt{q})$.
-In the latter case, $\Gamma'$ is a symplectic polar space, and $q$ is a power of $2$.
-In particular, if $|T|\leq q$, then it always admits a vertex opposite all its members. \end{compactenum} \end{prop}
+Then $T$ is either a geometric line in the corresponding Lie incidence geometry of type $\mathsf{B}_{n,j}$, or $q$ is a power of $2$ with even exponent and one of the following occurs.